pzembrod/cc64/Runtime-libs.md

 ## Runtime module interface

-For those interested in the technical details: The #special cc64 command tells the compiler the addresses of the software stack pointer and an additional zero page pointer the compiled code shall use, then the library's first address, the address of the jumplist described below, the library's last address + 1, the first address and the last address + 1 of the library's static variables, and the name of the library without extension (i.e. bl02 in case of the base library on the distribution disk).
-This way the compiler is completely flexible concerning the surrounding in which the compiled code shall run, and by creation of a suitable runtime library it is no problem to create programs which will run in the 64's BASIC memory (as bl02 does), or use all memory from $0801 to $d000, or just $c000 to $d000, or run on any other 6502-based computer.
-If You want to write Your own base library, this is what You must know:
+Key to cc64's interface to the runtime module based on which compiled code is generated is the `#pragma cc64` directive.
+It takes 7 integer and one string parameter and has the following form:

+`#pragma cc64` *cc-sp*, *zp*, *rt-start*, *rt-jumplist*, *rt-end*, *statics-start*, *statics-end*, *rt-basename*

+The integer params are all memory addresses, typically given in hex.

+*cc-sp*: a zero page address pair used as stack pointer for C local variables
+*zp*: a second zero page address pair that the compiled code may use
+*rt-start*: the first code address of the runtime module
+*rt-jumplist*: the address of the runtime modules jump list (see below)
+*rt-end*: the first free code address after the end of the runtime module
+*statics-start*: the lowest address of the runtime module's static vars
+*statics-end*: the hightest address + 1 of the runtime module's static vars
+*rt-basename*: the base filename of the runtime module. *basename*.o is then the code, *basename*.i the initialzation values of the module's static vars.
+(Of course *basename*.h is the header file containing the module's symbol definitions and the #pragma cc64 directive.)

-Th compiler accesses the library via a jumplist.
-This list has the following structure:
+The compiler accesses the library via a jump list with the following structure:

 jumplist
 main.adr   .word 0   ; Here the main()-function's address is inserted